 Strawberries don’t ripen after harvest, so skip the berries that have the white at the tops next to the green caps, or if the entire berry is lighter in color.

-- baking powder & salt
+- baking powder & salt – baking powder gives the right height for baking scones.

 There are various methods you can use to begin making the scone batter.